ROCm/aomp/README.md

 EXPORT RESTRICTIONS: The Materials may be subject to export restrictions as stated in the Software License Agreement.

-## AOMP Verify Linux Support
+## AOMP Verify and Install Linux Support

 <A NAME="Linux-Support">

-### Verify and Install Linux Support
-AOMP needs certain support for Linux to function properly, such as the KFD driver for AMD GPUs and CUDA for NVIDIA.
+AOMP needs certain support for Linux to function properly, such as the KFD driver for AMD GPUs and CUDA for nvptx.
 Click [LINUXSUPPORT](LINUXSUPPORT.md) for more information.

 ## AOMP Install V 0.6-1

 <A NAME="Install">

-### Debian/Ubunutu install
+### Debian/Ubunutu Install

 On Ubuntu 18.04 LTS (bionic beaver), run these commands:
 ```